 Torrance, CA – January 18, 2021 – Honda Motor Company (NYSE:HMC) has recalled 268,655 Honda CR-V vehicles, due to a faulty power window switch.
 If moisture enters the power window master switch, the switch may fail or melt, increasing the risk of a fire.
 The recall includes 2002-2006 Honda CR-V vehicles.

 Power windows in these cars are operated by a master switch located in the door panel.
 Heavy rain may cause water to enter the driver’s side window.
 If the water reaches these Honda CR-Vs’ power window master switch, it may damage the switch’s circuit board, causing the switch to fail.
 In some cases, it may also result in a short circuit, which may overheat and melt the switch connectors.
 This is similar to a 2013-2016 recall of Honda Accord models with battery sensor failures, that lead to battery fires.

 If the driver’s side power windows do not operate correctly, the issue may distract the driver, increasing the risk of a crash, in the same way it did with the 2018-2020 Honda Accords with a programming error that increases the risk of malfunction of various components of the car while driving.
 In addition, the water issue may cause a fire, which can injure the car occupants and greatly up the risk of a crash.

-As of November 2020, the manufacturer has been notified of 23 fires related to this recall, as well as 87 “thermal events,” such as melting and smoke.
+As of November 2020, Honda has been notified of 23 fires related to this power window switch issue, as well as 87 “thermal events,” such as melting and smoke.

-Honda originally recalled the same vehicles for an identical power window switch issue in 2012.
+Honda originally recalled the same Honda CRV models for an identical power window switch issue in 2012.
 However, customers continued to report thermal events.
 Honda found that the problem actually occurred more often in the vehicles that had had the recall repair.
 This second recall will replace rather than simply repair the switch.